kleene-project/docs/building/base-images.md

 $ klee image create -t FreeBSD fetch-auto
 ```

-where Kleened tries to detect the version of the host system and then downloads
+where Kleene tries to detect the version of the host system and fetches
 the corresponding userland (`base.txz`) from the official FreeBSD repositories.
-Note that if we omit the nametag `-t FreeBSD`, Kleened will derive a name based
+If the nametag options is omitted, Kleened will derive a name based
-on the detected version and tag it with `latest`.
-Using `-t FreeBSD` keeps
+on the detected version together with the tag `latest`.
+Using `-t FreeBSD` in
-the nametag simple.
+the previous example keeps the nametag simpler.

 ### Creating base images of custom versions of pre-built userlands

-Similarily, if you want to pick a specific version you can use the `fetch` method:
+If a specific version is needed, use the `fetch` method:

 ```console
 $ export VERSION=13.3-BETA1
 $ klee image create -t FreeBSD:$VERSION fetch https://download.freebsd.org/releases/amd64/$VERSION/base.txz
 ```

-You do not need to use the official FreeBSD-mirror if you have a third-party
-site instead.
-Additionally, it is also possible to use a locally stored userland
+It is also possible to use a third-party site a locally stored tar-archive instead.

 ```console
 $ klee image create -t FreeBSD:testing fetch file:///my/own/releases/testting/base.txz